 “And I have a folder in my email that says, you know, ‘Nos,’ and putting those nos in there.
 And I do it for a reason.
 It’s because it’s so much motivation.”

 Jon Margalit is the founder and CEO of Togally.com.
-His company is an innovative online photography platform aiming to “uberize” the sourcing and booking of local photographers.
+His company is an innovative online photography platform.
+It aims to “uberize” the sourcing and booking of local photographers.
 He is also the CEO of TowelMate.
-This company is a consumer product startup dedicated to solving key and mobile phone storage for gym users.
+This company is a consumer product startup.
+It is dedicated to solving key and mobile phone storage for gym users.

-Jon graduated from San Diego University with a strong background in business management, sales and marketing, and merchandising.
+Jon graduated from San Diego University with a background in business, sales, and merchandising.
 He has over 12 years of experience in startup business development.
 In this period, Jon has launched various startups from financial service businesses to consumer packaged goods.

 Jon won first place at the 2018 Lyfebulb and UnitedHealth Group Startup Pitch Competition.
 He was also awarded at the 2015 CyberTECH’S Pitchfest for his Togally pitch.

 Post a review and share it!
 If you enjoyed tuning in, then leave us a review.
-You can also share this with your family and friends so this can inspire them to take ownership of their lives.
+You can also share this with your family and friends.

 This eBook has all the steps you would need to launch your business and help you to Generate Leads